SharePoint/sp-dev-docs/docs/spfx/use-aadhttpclient.md

   ```

   > [!NOTE]
-  > Each instance of the **AadHttpClient** is linked to the specific resource, which is why you need to create a new instance of the client for each resource you want to connect to.
+  > Each instance of the **AadHttpClient** is linked to the specific resource, which is why you need to create a new instance of the client for each resource that you want to connect to.

 3. After you instantiate the **AadHttpClient** for your resource, you can issue a web request to communicate with your API; in this example, the API returns a list of orders represented by the custom **Order** interface defined elsewhere in the project: